+health and well-being has been related to indicators such as self-rated health, mental health, and job satisfaction (Van Aerden et al, 2016).
+To measure health and well-being, some studies use a single indicator, such as self-rated health (Kim et al, 2008; Ehlert and Schaffner, 2011).
+Yet gender differences may exist depending on the health and well-being measure being examined.
 The idea of proposing a synthetic indicator involving other indicators, apart from the classical self-perceived health indicator, is by no means outlandish.
 Other studies that measure health in the area of work use several domains of health as health outcomes.
-For example, Robone et al. (2011) study the effects of contractual and working conditions on self-assessed health and psychological well-being.
-Benavides et al. (2000) associate types of employment with several health indicators-self-reported health related outcomes (such as job satisfaction or stress) and self-reported health problems-.
+For example, Robone et al (2011) study the effects of contractual and working conditions on self-assessed health and psychological well-being.
+Benavides et al (2000) associate types of employment with several health indicators - self-reported health related outcomes (such as job satisfaction or stress) and self-reported health problems - while Markland et al (2008) include general health, sickness absence, mental health, musculoskeletal disorders, and work ability.
 Denton et al. (2004) consider the multidimensional nature of health, using physical and psychological health outcomes and self-rated health to measure gender differences in health.
 Our study differs in that we bring all of this information together.